LeonardoJose21/DS_ML-Bootcamp/README.md

-# Data Science and Machine Learning bootcamp projects
+# machine learning projects with python
-This repository will be used to upload all my projects of the machine learning an data science bootcamp (a course I took on Udemy)
+This repository will be used to upload different machine learning projects, using python as the programming language...